2017 MTBparks PASS PERKS

 Grand Targhee Bike Park Overview

-Grand Targhee is a 2014 Top 5 and 2013 1st Place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northwest Region.
+Grand Targhee is a 2015 and 2014 Top 5 and 2013 1st Place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northwest Region.

 Spectacular views and wildflower meadows are part of the mountain biking experience at Grand Targhee.
 Mix in a variety of high-alpine downhill and freeride terrain that appeals to riders ranging from beginners to advanced levels and you'll immediately understand why riders love this hidden gem nestled among the iconic Teton range.